mr-ansar/layer-cake/doc/source/distribution-with-multihosting.rst

 The starting point is the primary IP of the local host.
 This is matched against the possible private address ranges and the final octet is replaced with the station number.
 Intervening octets are set to the base values for that range.

-If the standard layer cake LAN IP cannot be used then every connecting process must be started with a command like;
+If the standard **layer-cake** LAN IP cannot be used then every connecting process must be started with a command like;

 .. code-block:: console